-(Highlights from Mildred L. Goodheart, former librarian and published in Edwards on the Oswegatchie – 1812-1976.
+(Highlights from Mildred L. Goodheart, a former librarian and published in Edwards on the Oswegatchie – 1812-1976.
 Additional information by Victoria L. Day, current library director.)

 On December 24, 1918, the citizens of Edwards were called to a town meeting by the town clerk, Mott Meldrim to ballot on a very important proposition offered to the town by A. Barton Hepburn.